BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Conclusions

 \section{Conclusions}

-In this paper, we investigated the performance optimization of distributed \gls{ai} when it coexists with the \gls{urllc} service with stringent operational requirements.
-We proposed a \gls{drl}-powered framework to run distributed AI using a carefully selected subset of devices with the objective of minimizing the AI training delay while maintaining the \gls{urllc} communication service availability requirements.
-Our comprehensive \gls{3gpp}-compliant 5G simulations indicate that our scheme can significantly decrease the total training delay while keeping URLLC devices' availability near the single service scenario (i.e., when all network resources are allocated to the URLLC devices).
-This paper provides useful insights on how to adaptively control \gls{ai} traffic (via device selection) to ensure a sustainable coexistence between distributed \gls{ai} and \gls{urllc}.
+In this paper, we investigated the performance optimization of distributed learning services coexisting with \gls{urllc} services.
+We proposed \gls{bsac}-CoEx, a novel framework that utilizes a carefully selected subset of devices for distributed training, aiming to minimize the convergence time of distributed learning while maintaining \gls{urllc}'s stringent availability requirements.
+Our comprehensive \gls{3gpp}-compliant simulations indicate that our scheme can significantly reduce the total training delay while maintaining the availability of \gls{urllc} devices close to that in the single service scenario (i.e., when \gls{urllc} devices exclusively utilize all network resources).
+Our results provide valuable insights into adaptively controlling distributed training traffic through device selection, ensuring sustainable coexistence between these two services.

-An alternative approach to control the load of distributed \gls{ai} is through quantization of the exchanged messages.
-These approaches often reduce the communication overhead per iteration (and thereby interference footprint) at the expense of some extra iterations to reach convergence.
-Potential future work is to develop novel approaches that adaptively change the quantization level based on not only the distributed AI algorithm but also the load of the URLLC and the interference footprint of the network. {\appendices
+An alternative approach to controlling the distributed training load is through the quantization of exchanged messages, thereby reducing the communication overhead per iteration and, consequently, the interference footprint.
+However, this reduction comes at the expense of requiring additional iterations to reach convergence.
+Potential future work includes developing novel methods that dynamically adjust the quantization level based not only on the distributed learning algorithm but also on the \gls{urllc} load and interference footprint on the network.